Odeon Westbourne Grove

 The Odeon closed on 9th December 1978 for tripling, reopened 21st December 1978 with 698 seats in the former circle and 200 seats in each of the two mini-cinemas under the circle in the rear stalls.

 From 24th March 1983 it was taken over by the independent operator Panton Films Ltd. and re-named Coronet Cinema.
 This was only to last a short while (Panton also operated the nearby Coronet, Notting Hill Gate) and the Coronet Westbourne Grove closed on 9th June 1986 with “"Delta Force”, “To Live and Die in LA” and “Jewel in the Nile”.
-The site had been sold for re-development and the former Odeon was demolished in October 1986 and a block of flats built in its place.
+The site had been sold for re-development and the former Odeon was demolished in October 1986 and a block of flats with retail units was built in its place.

 Just login to your account and subscribe to this theater